-- (2) A State SAR Committee has been established to develop and maintain policies and protocols in respect to the provision of effective and efficient quality SAR services in Tasmania. - (3) The committee comprises Tasmania Police SAR representatives from SAR Services, and the Northern and Western Districts.
-There is also representation from Ambulance Tasmania, Tasmania Fire Service and State Emergency Service.
-The committee is chaired by the member in charge, MRS.

-- (4) The State SAR Committee is responsible for: - a. prescribing strategies for the provision of quality SAR services utilising the resources available within Tasmania; - b. identifying, confirming and reviewing the roles of organisations in providing SAR services: - c. promoting the uniformity of practice, standards, training and equipment between organisations; - d. making SAR and rescue services; and - e. providing a forum for liaison between organisations that have SAR responsibilities at State and district levels. - (5) The State SAR Committee reports to the heads of agencies of Police, Fire, Ambulance Tasmania and State Emergency Services.
+- (1) A State SAR Committee has been established to develop and maintain policies and protocols in respect to the provision of effective and efficient quality SAR services in Tasmania. - (2) The committee comprises Tasmania Police SAR representatives from district SAR Squads.
+There is also representation from Ambulance Tasmania, AMSA, Tasmania Fire Service, Surf Life Saving Tasmania and the State Emergency Service.
+The committee is chaired by the inspector in charge, MRS. - (3) The State SAR Committee is responsible for: - (a) prescribing strategies for the provision of quality SAR services utilising the resources available within Tasmania; - (b) identifying, confirming and reviewing the roles of organisations in providing SAR services: - (c) promoting the uniformity of practice, standards, training and equipment between organisations. - (4) The State SAR Committee reports to the State Emergency Management Committee.